pgroves/cliawesome/README.md

 arguments.
 The idea is to read in a config file with all the mandatory confg-options set, then override them if the user specifies different args on the commandline.
-The config file's location can be given explicitly by the user on the command line, but if none is given the developer can dictate if the file is looked for in the user's home directory or to traverse up the directory tree looking for the first file it finds with the default config-file name (like how Ant searches for a build.xml file to use).
-The config file's are YAML, but all options are present in the files with the unused ones commented out (editing the config files doesn't require knowledge of YAML, what to cut and paste is obvious).
+The config file's location can be given explicitly by the user on the command line.
+However, if not specified, the developer can dictate if the file is looked for in the user's home directory or to traverse up the directory tree looking for the first file it finds with a given name (like my_app_config.yml).
+The config file's are YAML, but all options are present in the generated template files, with the unused options commented out so the user doesn't really need to understand YAML.

 To disambguate configuration units here from Ruby's built in arguments (ARGV's), we call them Options.
 Before worrying about API specifics, lets talk